 Q:What are some best practices for working with business customers that have joined the RE100 and committed to using 100% renewable energy?

-A:To date, 189 companies—some in the Fortune 500—have joined the RE100 and publicly committed to using 100% renewable energy.
+A:To date, more than 280 companies—some in the Fortune 500—have joined the RE100 and publicly committed to using 100% renewable energy.
 These organizations present an exciting challenge for utilities and their key account representatives.
 It’s likely that these customers are national accounts, and you’ll need to understand how their location in your territory plays a part in their corporate energy and sustainability goals.

 Your approach to serving RE100 customers should be similar to the approach you use with existing key accounts, with a few important differences and areas to focus on.
 The key is understanding the details of your customer’s business, industry, and corporate energy goals and commitments.
 To successfully engage with RE100 customers, account managers should be able to answer several questions.